Louisiana Purchase Exposition: People on display

+In 2025, a historical marker was placed in the Wydown-Skinker neighborhood to commemorate the location of the Philippine Village, following years of advocacy by Filipino American artist Janna Añonuevo Langholz.

 Exhibits

 After the fair was completed, many of the international exhibits were not returned to their country of origin, but were dispersed to museums in the United States.
 For example, the Philippine exhibits were acquired by the Museum of Natural History at the University of Iowa.
 The Vulcan statue is today a prominent feature of the Vulcan Park and Museum in Birmingham, Alabama, where it was originally cast.

-The Smithsonian Institution coordinated the U.S. government exhibits.
+The Smithsonian Institution coordinated the US government exhibits.
 It featured a blue whale, the first full-cast of a blue whale ever created.

-The Fair also featured the original "Floatopia".
-Visitors floated on rafts of all sorts in the tiny Forest Park Lake.
-Many Floatopias have occurred since, including the infamous San Diego Floatopia of '83 and the Santa Barbara Floatopia that has been happening for years.

 One exhibit of note was Beautiful Jim Key, the "educated" Arabian-Hambletonian cross horse in his Silver Horseshoe Pavilion.
-He was owned by Dr. William Key, an African-American/Native American former slave, who became a respected self-taught veterinarian, and promoted by Albert R. Rogers, who had Jim and Dr. Key on tour for years around the US, helping to establish a humane movement that encouraged people to think of animals as having feelings and thoughts, and not just "brutes."
+He was owned by Dr. William Key, an African-American/Native American former slave, who became a respected self-taught veterinarian, and promoted by Albert R. Rogers, who had Jim and Dr. Key on tour for years around the US, helping to establish a humane movement that encouraged people to think of animals as having feelings and thoughts, and not just "brutes".
 Jim and Dr. Key became national celebrities along the way.
 Rogers invented highly successful marketing strategies still in use today.
 Jim Key could add, subtract, use a cash register, spell with blocks, tell time and give opinions on the politics of the day by shaking his head yes or no. Jim thoroughly enjoyed his "act"—he performed more than just tricks and appeared to clearly understand what was going on.
 Dr. Key's motto was that Jim "was taught by kindness" instead of the whip, which he was indeed.

-Daisy E. Nirdlinger's book, Althea, or, the children of Rosemont plantation (illustrated by Egbert Cadmus (1868-1939)) was adopted by the Commissioners of the Louisiana Purchase Exposition as the official souvenir for young people.
+Daisy E. Nirdlinger's book, Althea, or, the children of Rosemont plantation (illustrated by Egbert Cadmus (1868–1939)) was adopted by the Commissioners of the Louisiana Purchase Exposition as the official souvenir for young people.

-1904 Summer Olympics
+Olympics

-The Fair hosted the 1904 Summer Olympic Games, the first Olympics held in the United States.
-The games had originally been awarded to Chicago, but when St. Louis threatened to hold a rival international competition, the games were relocated.
+The Fair hosted the 1904 Summer Olympic Games, the first Olympics to be held in the United States: the Games had originally been awarded to Chicago, but after St. Louis threatened to hold a rival international competition in the same timeframe, the Games were relocated.

 Nonetheless, the sporting events, spread out over several months, were overshadowed by the Fair.
-With travel expenses high, many European athletes did not attend, nor did the founder of the modern Olympics, Baron Pierre de Coubertin.
+Due to high travel costs and European tensions arising from the Russo-Japanese War, many European athletes did not attend the Games, nor did the founder of the modern Olympics, Baron Pierre de Coubertin.